Bananas – Natural Source of MineralsReading time: 12 min

 This fruit includes a variety of important antioxidants like flavonoids and amines.

-These antioxidants have been linked to many health benefits.
 Benefits include a decreased risk of heart disease and degenerative diseases.

 In addition, they help prevent oxidative cell damage induced by free radicals.
-Without antioxidants, free radicals can accumulate over time and become harmful.

 Improve kidney health